Watch this video for an introduction:

 - Right-click the link icon and select Copy link address.

-You can perform some tasks, such as working with sections, on the dashboard itself, while other tasks such as selecting the time window, applies to every chart in the dashboard.
+You can perform some tasks, such as working with sections, on the dashboard itself, while other tasks such as selecting the time window, apply to every chart in the dashboard.

 Selecting Dashboard Time Windows